Mari Elka Pangestu: Later career

 In late December 2012 the Indonesian Government nominated Pangestu as a candidate for the position of Director-General of the World Trade Organization (WTO) to succeed the incumbent Director-General, Pascal Lamy, whose term ended in 2013.
 The General Council of the WTO considered nominations from various countries in early 2013.
 The selection process went through various rounds and in late April 2013 eliminated all three candidates from the Asia-Pacific region; the role eventually went to Roberto Azevêdo.

 Recognition

-In December 2013, in recognition of her achievements as an economist and policy maker in Asia, Pangestu was awarded an honorary doctorate by the Australian National University (ANU).
+In December 2013, in recognition of her achievements as an economist and policymaker in Asia, Pangestu was awarded an honorary doctorate by the Australian National University (ANU).
 While visiting Canberra to receive the degree she recalled her years as a student in Australia when her father was academic staff member at the ANU.

 Personal life

 Pangestu is married to Adi Harsono and has two children, Raymond and Arya.